EATRIS Sweden

 Uppsala University Hospital (Akademiska sjukhuset)

-WELCOME TO SWEDEN IN THE SPOTLIGHT!
+SWEDEN IN THE SPOTLIGHT

 • Scientific Research: The use of AI in healthcare represents remarkable opportunities in terms of time management, rapid diagnostics and economic gains.
 However, this prospect also raises a series of questions, challenges, ethical considerations, resource management and sustainability.